Evidos/evidos.github.io/postback.md

 > eg ```Checksum = SHA1(transaction id + | + file id + | + status  + | + sharedsecret)```

 As you may have noticed the “pipe” sign ( &#124; ) is used as the delimiter between values.
 You may need to put the delimiters between single quotes (‘) or double quotes (“) depending on the programming language that you will be using.
 The value returned by the SHA1 function is a string of 40 characters representing a hexadecimal value.
 How to use the SHA1 algorithm depends on your development platform.
 Most languages and frameworks (such as PHP and ASP.NET) have built-in implementations of the SHA1 algorithm.
 For other languages, such as classic ASP, implementations of the SHA1 algorithm are available online.

+We strongly urge you to protect security information by only returning a HTTP 2xx response code, even if an expected security header or checksum does not match.
+Failing to do so could potentially allow attackers to probe your security measures or cause the formation of queues that could impact the performance of your system.

 ### What happens if your postback URL is down or can't accept requests?